mbest1813/documentation/v2/clickstream/destinations/sailthru.md

 ### Settings

-Segment lets you change these destination settings via your Segment dashboard without having to touch any code.
+MetaRouter lets you change these destination settings via your MetaRouter dashboard without having to touch any code.

 ### API Key